karl82/karl82.github.io/_drafts/equals-and-hashcode-java.md

-The problem is that if you forget to update `hashCode`, you will live in unconsciousness that your `hashCode` method is ineffective and producing a lot of collisions for inserting into hashed collections.
+The problem is that if you forget to update `hashCode`, you will live in unconsciousness that your `hashCode` method is ineffective and producing a lot of collisions during insertions into hashed collections.
 You will very likely discover it during integration tests when the time needed to execute test will dramatically increase.
-The worse scenario is the discovery in production...
+The worse scenario is to discover such mistake in production...

 #How to deal with `equals` and `hashCode` invariant